Since I operate a blog devoted to ANRs, it’s fair to say I think of this special relationship a bit more than the average person.

 Over the years, however, my thoughts have deviated.
 I know the heart is deceitful and desperately wicked, but somehow, I end up rationalizing my idolatrous desires.

 Elder T once counseled me with these wise words inspired by the passage on fruit of the Spirit: when a thief steals, what he really lacks is immaterial.
 He truly lacks in, perhaps joy and contentment.
 When a spouse cheats, the deeper need isn’t sex, but likely faithfulness.
 When someone loses their temper, it really is a sign of a lack of self-control, and so on.
-Likewise, when I start imagining strangers from an ANR perspective, I stray from said vision of bringing joy to couples.
+Likewise, when I occasionally begin to imagine strangers from an ANR perspective, I stray from said vision of bringing godly joy to couples.
 My underlying problem may be a lack of trust in God.

 Ask yourself why you want an ANR.
 Why do you think of it so often?
 Perhaps some honest introspection would reveal a deficiency in certain Spiritual fruit, masking as an innocuous physical need.
 We all play the game of attempting to replace the spiritual with the physical.